stritar/hud/docs/shopping-list.md

   - Cut a 30×30 mm square, lay it over the OLED for that phosphor-green F-14 look
   - **Berlin local — recommended**: Foto Brenner or Foto Lübeck in Mitte sell single sheets

+## Soldering supplies

+You only need to solder one 10-pin header strip onto the BNO055 — about 10 joints, large pads, ~5 minutes of actual soldering once you're set up.
+But since this is your first time, get a temperature-controlled iron (not a fixed-temp €10 pencil) — it makes the difference between "easy" and "frustrating".

+- [ ] **Temperature-controlled soldering iron, ~60 W** — €25–45
+  - Amazon.de search: `Lötkolben Temperaturregelung 60W` — the **TS80P** or **Pinecil V2** are the enthusiast favorites (~€60, USB-C powered, lifetime tool); the cheaper option is an **AZ-Delivery / Tabiger station** at ~€25–35 which is fine for one-off jobs.
+  - **Avoid**: the €10 fixed-temperature "pencil" irons — they run too hot, burn pads, and make beginners think they're bad at soldering.
+  - Berlin fallback: [eckstein-shop.de](https://eckstein-shop.de) carries Pinecil; Conrad Berlin (Hauptbahnhof) has stations in stock.

+- [ ] **Lead-free solder wire, 0.8 mm or 1.0 mm, with rosin core** — €8–12
+  - Amazon.de search: `Lötzinn bleifrei 0.8mm Rosin` — a 100 g roll lasts years.
+  - **Why lead-free**: EU RoHS rules.
+Slightly harder to work with than leaded (higher melting point, less shiny joints) but a non-issue at this scale.
+  - **Watch out**: avoid "acid core" or plumbing solder — only **rosin/flux core electronics solder**.

+- [ ] **Helping hands / PCB holder** — €8–15
+  - Amazon.de search: `Helping Hands Lötstation` or `Lötzubehör dritte Hand`
+  - You need *something* to hold the board while both your hands are busy with iron and solder.
+A cheap clamp-with-alligator-clips works; a small vise is nicer.

+- [ ] **Solder wick (desoldering braid), 2 mm** — €4–6
+  - Amazon.de search: `Entlötlitze 2mm`
+  - For when you bridge two pins together (you will, at least once).
+Press the braid onto the bridge, heat with the iron, the excess solder wicks into the braid.

+- [ ] **Flux pen or paste** (optional but recommended for first-timer) — €5–8
+  - Amazon.de search: `Flussmittel Stift Elektronik` or `Lötflussmittel No-Clean`
+  - A dab of flux on each pad before soldering makes the solder flow cleanly.
+Strongly reduces "cold joint" frustration.

+- [ ] **Safety: work near an open window, or a small fume fan** — €0–15
+  - Rosin smoke is mildly irritating, not dangerous in 5-minute sessions, but don't inhale it directly.
+A USB desk fan blowing the smoke *away from you* costs nothing extra.
+  - Optional proper fume extractor: Amazon.de search `Lötrauchabsaugung USB`, ~€15.

+- [ ] **Heat-resistant work surface** — €0–8
+  - A silicone soldering mat (`Lötmatte Silikon`, ~€8) protects the desk.
+A ceramic tile from any hardware store (€2) works too. **Do not solder directly on wood or plastic.**

+**Estimated soldering kit total: €40–80** depending on iron choice.

+**Berlin walk-in alternative for soldering supplies**: [Eckstein Components](https://eckstein-shop.de) in Pankow stocks irons, solder, wick, and flux — one stop, you can ask the staff for advice.

+If this feels like too much spend or hassle for one header strip: any **Berlin makerspace** (Fab Lab Berlin in Kreuzberg, c-base in Mitte) lets you walk in and use their soldering stations for free or a small donation.
+That gets the BNO055 done in 10 minutes without owning any tools.

 ## Optional later additions (Phase F)

 - [ ] **Momentary tactile button** — €3 (pack of 10)